5 Programming Paradigms You Should Know About

 The basic idea behind this paradigm is to break up different parts of a task among multiple processors, which simultaneously work on a problem.
 It’s like having someone make a sauce while you prepare the pizza base - you reduce the time it takes to complete the whole task.
 With a computer, this implies connecting multiple processors to memory, which is either pooled across all processors or distributed over a network.
 The side effects of this include a requirement to use both software and hardware resources.
 A number of programming languages can support parallel processing.

 This programming is based on the notion of formal logic.
 Programs are written as a series of facts and rules that follow a logical structure (e.g. ‘X is true if Y and Z are true’).
 This logic serves as a knowledge framework through which computers can produce certain results - rather than being told explicitly what to do, a computer is given the boundaries for what it should be considering.
 Logic programming is primarily declarative as machines can use reason to solve a problem, though in some cases imperative commands can also be included in the code.
 Logic programming can be used for research and testing complex theorems - it is also closely connected to development of machine learning and artificial intelligence.
 Key benefits include flexibility and minimalist syntax.
 However, it can be confusing if the logical rules are not expressed well.

 Examples: Prolog, Datalog, Mercury.

 As with many things in software development, there is no objectively ‘right’ or ‘best’ programming paradigm.
-It all depends on what you need to do, what resources you have available, and who else is working on the project.
-Often, you’ll find that blending some declarative and imperative programming, which as we’ve seen is supported by some languages, is the optimal solution.
+It all depends on what you need to do, what resources you have available, what operating system you’re using, and who else is working on the project.
+Often, you’ll find that blending some declarative and imperative programming is the optimal solution.

 Interested in hiring talented Latin American developers to add capacity to your team?
 Contact Jobsity: the nearshore staff augmentation choice for U.S. companies.